Troubleshooting Clock Issues¶

-There are four items to check if hardware has significant time keeping problems.
+There are several items to check if hardware has significant time keeping problems.

 Network Time Protocol¶

-We have seen older hardware that ran fine for years on Windows encounter major timekeeping problems once redeployed on FreeBSD (and by consequence, pfSense).
+Netgate has observed older hardware that ran fine for years on Windows encounter major timekeeping problems once redeployed on FreeBSD (and by consequence, pfSense software).
 The systems were running a BIOS version several revisions out of date.
 One of the revisions addressed a timekeeping issue that apparently never affected Windows.
 Applying the BIOS update fixed the problem.
 The first thing to check is to make sure the hardware in question has the latest available BIOS.

 PNP OS settings in BIOS¶

 A few BIOS vendors have produced ACPI (Advanced Configuration and Power Interface) implementations which are buggy at best and dangerous at worst.
-On more than one occasion we have encountered hardware that would not boot or run properly while ACPI support is active.
+On more than one occasion Netgate has encountered hardware that would not boot or run properly while ACPI support is active.

-While ACPI support can be disabled in the BIOS, and in the OS, we do not recommend using hardware that requires such changes.
+While ACPI support can be disabled in the BIOS, and in the OS, this is not a best practice and as such hardware that requires such changes should be replaced.

 Adjust Timecounter Hardware Setting¶